Azalmonawwar/React/README.md

 ### Advanced
 - [Context API] - Exploring the React Context API for global state management.
 - [Hooks] - Dive into React Hooks and their use cases.
+- [Authentication] - Proper authentication using Appwrite with react.

 ## Projects

-1. [Task Manager App] - A simple task management application built with React.

-2. [E-commerce Website] - A full-fledged e-commerce website using React, Redux, and Firebase.
+1. [E-commerce Website] - A full-fledged e-commerce website using React, Redux, and Firebase.

-3. [Blog Platform] - A blogging platform built with React and a backend API.
+2. [Blog Platform] - A blogging platform built with React and a backend API.

 ## Getting Started